Property declaration of beneficial ownership deed of trust & form 17 (HMRC)

 – What are the legal ways to reduce property capital gains tax using a declaration trust document?

-– Are there any issues with mortgage lenders when using a deed of trust and form 17 document?
+– Are there any issues with mortgage lenders when using a deed of trust form 17?

 – Will I have to pay Stamp Duty using a deed of trust to transfer property ownership to my spouse?